Bodywork

 How do you help people with their systems?

 I offer an ancestral version of Ayurveda, where I help people connect to their own ancestry and their own relationship to nature, because Ayurveda is unique to each and every individual.
-I really focus on rehabilitating your system by eating ancestrall foods as it allows you to absorb nutrition very easily.
-We also take into consideration the other Ayurvedic tenets of seasons, where you live, your body type and temperature.
+I really focus on rehabilitating your system by supporting nervous system adaptability and incorporating ancestral foods as it allows you to absorb nutrition very easily.
+I also take into consideration the other Ayurvedic tenants of seasons, where you live, your body type, state of your nervous system etc. I love incorporating somatic tracking and energy work into sessions as well.
+Ultimately my goal is to provide people with tools and give people a co-regulatory experience so they gain a parasympathetic reference point.
+Eventually over time people begin to internalize that reference point as a healthy baseline.
+I want to support people in becoming parasympathetic dominant and creating flexibility in the nervous system.That can look different for different people.

 What can you expect during a session?

 Marma works on every level because it's as deeply physical as it is mental, emotional and energetic.
 Even though sessions can be silent, there is still a lot of movement happening.
-Some people talk a bunch in sessions so we can work through the mental and emotional stuff that arises as well.
+It really varies from person to person and session to session based on what is called for.

 What led you down this path?